 Holmen Skog works in partnership with the rest of the forest industry on technical developments that make forestry more efficient and reduce emissions of carbon dioxide.
 Studies into longer timber trucks and increased loads show that emissions can be cut by around 20 per cent.
 Holmen Skog is involved in the national ETT (One More Pile) demo project aimed at testing heavier timber trucks in real-life operational circumstances.
 The project aims to reduce the number of transport runs, cut diesel consumption and reduce emissions of fossil carbon dioxide.
 An additional aim is to reduce transport costs.

 Holmen Skog is working to switch the transport of logs from road to rail, and intends to do so where this is possible and cost-effective.
+We also require our haulage contractors to use blended fuel that contains fossil-free fuels.

 The extent of Holmen's transport activity in 2015 and the associated emissions of fossil carbon dioxide were calculated in 2016.
 The aim of the investigation was to survey fossil carbon dioxide emissions, which each producing unit within the Group, gives rise to in transportation within Europe of finished products to customers as well as in inward deliveries of wood, pulp, recovered paper and chemicals.
 Europe is understood here to mean EU27, according to the method description of the industry organisation the Swedish Forestry Industries Federation for the calculation of emissions in Swedish forestry industry.

 Total transport activity amounted to around 4 billion tonne-km, split across modes of transport as follows: rail 9 per cent, road 46 per cent and sea 45 per cent.
 Transport activity is made up of 72 per cent outward deliveries of products and 20 per cent inward deliveries of timber.
-The remaining 8 per cent consists of inward deliveries of recovered paper, chemicals and pulp and paperboard.
+The remaining 8 per cent consisted of inward deliveries of recovered paper, chemicals and pulp and paperboard.

 Holmen Skog has set an environmental target of emissions of fossil carbon dioxide from logging and timber transport decreasing by 20 per cent by 2020 in comparison with 2014.